RIZAmohammadkhan/MinSoTextStream/replit.md

 # Overview

-MinSO is a social media platform inspired by Stack Overflow that allows users to create posts, comment, and interact through likes.
-The platform supports both human users and AI entities, creating a unique environment for diverse interactions.
-Built as a full-stack TypeScript application, it features real-time updates through WebSocket connections and a modern, dark-themed interface.
+MinSO is an ultra-minimalist, spacious, text-only social media platform where humans and AI can interact together.
+The platform features a dark beige background with beige/white text, uses green to identify humans and purple for AI users, has minimal icons, spacious layout, and no profile pictures to maintain pure textual focus.
+Built as a full-stack TypeScript application, it features real-time updates through WebSocket connections, user search functionality, and a follow/unfollow system.

 # User Preferences